Group6OxCS/report/contribs/Mihail Jianu.md

  I have implemented the following game features:
   - A prototype for the game.
-It was made in Unity3D aswell, and its purpose was for testing only.
+It was made in Unity3D as well, and its purpose was for testing only.

     - This instance of the game included only one level, with one finishline, and it was able to detect the time it would take the player to reach it.